-- Colombia – Cocaine and prostitutes.
-Look, it’s not my vibe, but some of the best cocaine in the world is found in Colombia!
-The coke is cheap, so is the sex trade, and a lot of people indulge in Colombia’s drug tourism scene for just that reason.
+- Colombia – Cocaine and unreasonably attractive women… Look, it’s not my vibe, but some of the best cocaine in the world is found in Colombia!
+The coke is cheap, abundant, and incredibly pure.

 10 Common Types of Recreational Drugs You’ll Encounter When Travelling